Multi-resolution partial differential equations preserved learning framework for spatiotemporal dynamics: RESULTS AND DISCUSSION

 \paragraph{Reaction diffusion equations with unknown reaction term} We first revisit the aforementioned FitzHugh–Nagumo RD equations.
 Here, we consider the scenario where only the diffusion phenomenon is known in the FitzHugh–Nagumo RD dynamics.
 Namely, the reaction source terms remain unknown and PPNN only preserves the incomplete RD equations, i.e., 2D diffusion equations, \begin{linenomath*}

 \end{linenomath*} All the case settings remain the same as those discussed previously.
 Although incomplete/inaccurate prior knowledge about the RD system is preserved, our PPNN still shows a significant advantage over the black-box baseline.
 Figure~\ref{fig:partially}\textbf{a} compares the snapshots of reactant $u$ at two randomly selected unseen parameters $\bm{\lambda}_2$ and $\bm{\lambda}_3$ predicted by black-box baseline model (first rows), PPNN with the diffusion terms preserved only (second rows), PPNN with the complete RD equation preserved (third rows), against the ground truth (fourth rows).
 The PPNNs preserving either complete or incomplete RD equations accurately capture the overall patterns and well agree with the reference solutions, while the black-box baseline shows notable discrepancy and large errors, particularly at $t = 2T$, which is the twice of the training phase length.
 At the last extrapolation step, the prediction results of black-box baseline show some visible noise and are less smooth compared to the results by preserving the complete RD equation, indicating that lack of the prior information on the reactive terms could slightly reduce the improvement by PPNN.
 Figure~\ref{fig:partially}\textbf{b}-\textbf{c} shows the relative model rollout errors averaged over 100 test trajectories, which are not seen in the training set.
 The shaded area in the upper panel shows the error distribution range of these 100 test trajectories.
-Even the preserved PDEs are not complete/accurate, the mean relative error (\blueline) remains almost the same as the PPNN with fully-known PDEs (see Fig.~\ref{fig:rd_bg}\textbf{a}), which is significantly lower than that of the black-box baseline (\orangeline), showing a great advantage of preserving governing equation structures even if the prior physics knowledge is imperfect.
+Even the preserved PDEs are not complete/accurate, the mean relative error (blue line \blueline) remains almost the same as the PPNN with fully-known PDEs (see Fig.~\ref{fig:rd_bg}\textbf{a}), which is significantly lower than that of the black-box baseline (orange line \orangeline), showing a great advantage of preserving governing equation structures even if the prior physics knowledge is imperfect.
 Compared to the PPNN with fully-known PDEs, the error distribution range by preserving partially-known PDEs is increased and error ensemble is more scattered, implying slightly decreased robustness.
 Although the envelope of the error scattering for incomplete PDEs is much larger than that of the case with fully-known PDEs, this is due to a single outlier trajectory, which can be seen in Fig.~\ref{fig:partially}\textbf{c}.
+This indicates embedding a incomplete PDE terms will leads to restricted performance of PPNN when the disregarded term plays an important role in the dynamic system.
 In general, the standard deviation of the error ensemble from the PPNN with partially-known PDE ($\sigma = 1.123\times 10^{-4}$) is still significantly lower than that of the black-box baseline ($\sigma = 3.412\times 10^{-4}$).
 In comparison, the standard deviation of errors in PPNN with fully-known PDEs over the 100 test trajectories is $0.854\times 10^{-4}$.

 \paragraph{Naiver-Stokes equations with an unknown magnetic field} In the second case, we consider the the complex magnetic fluid dynamic system governed by Naiver-{Stokes} equations with an unknown magnetic field: \begin{linenomath*}